-Caregiving for all: November 15, 2022 Del Larson, Certified Lay Minister
+Caregiving For All: September 3, 2023, Del Larson, Certified Lay Minister

 As you already know, I too am a caregiver for my wife, and for a 96-year-old woman without any family nearby.
 The week of July 9-15 was tough for me, and it made me think about all the things we have talked about.
 In a conversation I had this past Thursday with my pastor, we talked about those caregiving issues and my spiritual experience preparing for the service I did last Sunday the 16th.

 The first issue, of the second week of July, was struggling with the beginning of my sermon for July 16.
 Next, the 96-year-old, who is in memory care, was very upset about her money.
 She wanted to spend most of it for not an appropriate reason.
 I have no legal authority to handle any of her finances, or medical decisions; nor do I want them since that would go against my ministry responsibilities.
 A financial guardian takes care of those issues.
 I do communicate with those people and can see her medical files to help her.
 For a while, she thought I took her money and spent it.
 I tried to explain to her that she needed money to pay for her nursing care.
 I sent a text message to her financial guardian saying that person that the senior wants to spend some of her money, and also wants bank statements.
 As soon as I left, I immediately sent another text message telling her to ignore my previous message and to call me when they could to discuss.
 There is more background information that I can’t share.
 A few days later she changed her mind.
 Unfortunately, today she was back to giving her money away again.
 Some of you have noticed that having memory issues can create difficult situations.
 I would say this is an example of where those little white lies can be helpful, rather than creating animosity and bad reactions.
 To be honest with you, this is what has motivated me to share help and guidance for other caregivers, not necessarily because of all my wife’s issues.